 tip 3: split nail repair products

 Strong Start.
-Our strength boosting formula, infused with biotin, helps reinforce weak and brittle nails.
-Strong Start Base Coat is a great start to your manicure
+Our strength boosting formula, infused with biotin, helps reinforce weak and brittle nails. all in one is a great start to your manicure

 Looking for even more ideas?
 Check out essie’s full range of nail-strengthening treatments.